Lagrangian cobordism and tropical curves: From cobordisms to curves

 \begin{cor} If $V$ is unobstructed and has separable ends, then $\R\times B$ contains a tropical curve whose ends are given by the ends of $V$, weighted with the multiplicities of the corresponding Lagrangians. \end{cor} \begin{proof} We consider the non-Archimedean SYZ fibration $\trop: H^1(V;\Lambda^*) \to H^1(V;\R)$ induced by $val:\Lambda^* \to \R$.
 For a small polytope $P$ enclosing the origin in $H^1(V;\R)$, we consider the polytope subdomain $U_P := \trop^{-1}(P)$.
 The points $u \in U_P$ parametrize pairs $V_u = (V_{\trop(u)},\xi_u)$ consisting of a Lagrangian deformation of $V$ with flux $\trop(u)$, equipped with a $U_\Lambda$-local system $\xi_u$.

-We consider the set of points $(\hat{y},u) \in \mathbb{G}_m \times Y(B) \times U_P$ such that $HF^*(F_{\hat{y}},V_u) \neq 0$.
-Applying the Fukaya trick as before, we find that this is an analytic subvariety $\EuF$.
+We consider the set of points $(\hat{y},u) \in \mathbb{G}_m \times Y(B) \times U_P$ such that $HF^i(F_{\hat{y}},V_u) \neq 0$.
+Applying the Fukaya trick as in the proof of Proposition \ref{prop:support_is_analytic}, we find that this is an analytic subset $\EuF^i$.
 Furthermore, since $V$ has separable ends, $V_u$ has distinct ends so long as $\trop(u)$ lies off of a finite union of proper linear subspaces.
-The arguments of the previous section show that, locally near one of these distinct ends, the projection $\EuF \to \mathbb{G}_m \times U_P$ is an isomorphism, and in particular $\EuF$ has dimension $1+b_1(V)$.
-We take the union of irreducible components containing these ends.
-The tropicalization of these components give a locally-finite rational polyhedral complex $\Gamma \subset \R \times B \times P$, pure of dimension $1+b_1(V)$, by Theorem \ref{thm:gubler}.
+The arguments of the previous section show that, locally near one of these distinct ends, the projection $\EuF^0 \to \mathbb{G}_m \times U_P$ is an isomorphism.
+We take the union of irreducible components containing these ends, which defines a subset of $\EuF^0$ which has dimension $1+b_1(V)$.
+The tropicalization of this union of components gives a locally-finite rational polyhedral complex $\Gamma \subset \R \times B \times P$, pure of dimension $1+b_1(V)$, by Theorem \ref{thm:gubler}.